azer/logger-slack-hook/README.md

 # logger-slack-hook

 Slack hook for [logger](https://github.com/azer/logger).
-You stream specific packages, log levels and logs with specific attributes to Slack.
+Packages, log levels and attributes can be specified for streaming into Slack.
-For example, you can log MySQL queries taking longer than 500ms into Slack:
+For example, you can get MySQL queries taking longer than 500ms reported to Slack:

 ```go
 import (